Particle-resolved simulation of freely evolving particle suspensions: Flow physics and modeling: Results and discussion

 Figure \ref{fig:ReT} shows the Reynolds number based on the granular temperature at the statistically stationary state for different $Re_m$ and $\rho_p/\rho_f$.
 Previous studies have shown that the granular temperature increases continuously with decreasing density for heavy particles $\fn{\rho_p/\rho_f \geq 100}$ \citep{tenneti_jfm_2016,tang_free_2016,zaidi_2018}, and reaches an asymptotic value for buoyant particles \citep{tavana_acta_2019} which is the same trend seen in Fig. \ref{fig:ReT}.

 To study the effect of particle velocity fluctuations on the drag experienced by a homogeneous configuration of particles, we compare the drag of the homogeneous snapshot setup (Case 3) with its homogeneous fixed counterpart (Case 1).
 Figure \ref{fig:fluc_homo} shows an increase in drag for snapshot simulations when compared to homogeneous fixed beds.
 The change in drag increases with decreasing density ratio and increasing Reynolds number.
-This trend corresponds to an increase in particle velocity fluctuations, according to Fig. \ref{fig:ReT}.
-Figure \ref{fig:fluc_homo}, the increase of drag due to particle velocity fluctuations from the correlation of \citet{huang_2017} for the corresponding $Re_m$, $Re_T$, and $\phi$ is also shown. \citet{huang_2017} used a similar approach for developing their correlations.
-However, they assigned a random velocity to each particle in the fixed bed according to a Maxwellian distribution corresponding to a specified value of the particle granular temperature, while in our simulations, we get the velocity of each particle from the simulation of freely evolving suspensions at the statistically stationary state.
+This trend corresponds to an increase in particle velocity fluctuations or $Re_T$, according to Fig. \ref{fig:ReT}.
+Figure \ref{fig:fluc_homo} also shows the increase of drag due to particle velocity fluctuations from the correlation of \citet{huang_2017} for the corresponding $Re_m$, $Re_T$, and $\phi$. \citet{huang_2017} used a similar approach for developing their correlations.
+However, they assigned a random fluctuating velocity to each particle in the fixed bed according to a Gaussian distribution corresponding to a specified value of the particle granular temperature, while in our simulations, we get the velocity of each particle from the simulation of freely evolving suspensions at the statistically stationary state.
 Huang's correlation is developed based on a dataset with $Re_T < 34.6$, and our results and their correlation match well in this range.
 For higher values, their correlation overpredicts the increase in drag.
-Note that we have used the equivalent value of $Re_T$ from Fig. \ref{fig:ReT} for different density ratios to calculate the value of Huang's correlation.
-Although Fig. \ref{fig:fluc_homo} only shows the results for $\phi=0.4$, we expect to see the same behavior for other volume fractions since \citet{huang_2017} have proposed their correlation for a wide range of volume fraction $\fn{0.1 \le \phi \le 0.6}$.
+Note that we have calculated the value of Huang's correlation using the equivalent value of $Re_T$ from Fig. \ref{fig:ReT} for different density ratios.